NEW ACCOUNTING PRONOUNCEMENTS

 Recently Adopted Accounting Pronouncements

 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which enhances reporting requirements under Topic 280.
-The enhanced disclosure requirements include: title and position of the Chief Operating Decision Maker (CODM), significant segment expenses provided to the CODM, extending certain annual disclosures to interim periods, clarifying single reportable segment entities must apply ASC 280 in its entirety, and permitting more than one measure of segment profit or loss to be reported under certain circumstances.
+The enhanced disclosure requirements include: title and position of the Chief Operating Decision Maker (CODM), significant segment expenses provided to the CODM, extending certain annual disclosures to interim periods, clarifying that single reportable segment entities must apply ASC 280 in its entirety, and permitting more than one measure of segment profit or loss to be reported under certain circumstances.
 The Company adopted this change for the year ended December 31, 2024 and interim periods beginning 2025.
 This change was applied retrospectively to all periods presented.

 In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures (Topic 740), which establishes new income tax disclosure requirements in addition to modifying and eliminating certain existing requirements.
-The new guidance requires consistent categorization and greater disaggregation of information in the rate reconciliation, as well as further disaggregation of income taxes paid.
-This change is effective for annual periods beginning after December 15, 2024.
-This change will apply on a prospective basis to annual financial statements for periods beginning after the
+The new guidance requires consistent categorization and greater disaggregation of information in the rate reconciliation, as

 In November 2024, the FASB issued ASU 2024-03, Income Statement-reporting Comprehensive Income- Expense Disaggregation Disclosures (Subtopic 220-40), which improves the disclosures about a public business entity’s expenses and address requests from investors for more detailed information about the types of expenses (including purchases of inventory, employee compensation, depreciation, amortization, and depletion) in commonly presented expense captions (such as cost of sales, SG&A, and research and development).
 This change is effective for annual periods beginning after December 15, 2026, and interim periods beginning after December 15, 2027.
 This change will apply on a prospective basis to annual financial statements for periods beginning after the effective date.
 However, retrospective application in all prior periods presented is permitted.
 The Company is currently evaluating the impact of this ASU on its financial statements.